atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/7-Jenkins-in-Action/7-Project-Implement-CICD-with-Jenkins Pipeline-Docker-Maven.md

 - We might need to modify mvn.sh to Specify the path for environment variable - WORKSPACE
   - Refer - Resources\pipeline\jenkins\build\mvn.sh
   - Refer - Resources\pipeline\jenkins\test\mvn.sh
-- Commit and push the changes
+- Commit and push the changes done in our GitHub repo - pipeline-maven.git

 ## Create the Registry Password in Jenkins
 - We will create password for Docker registry in Jenkins